Annotated list of publications and presentations

 Throughout my career, my principal teaching assignment has been histology.
 In 2000 I began building a website emulating my role as instructor, to help students learn that subject.
 This poster describes the resulting resource.

 The website itself, consisting of several hundred webpages of extensively hyperlinked text and images, was initially posted at a time when internet resources were not as extensive as they have since become.
 By 2010 this website had acquired sufficient popularity that a Google search for the single word "histology" returned this site in first place out of several million hits.
 This website remains a work in progress.
-For obscure reasons it was deleted from the SIU School of Medicine webserver in 2021; nevertheless, after being resurrected at its current url, histology.siu.edu, it has regained its visibility to Google searching.
+For obscure reasons it was deleted from the SIU School of Medicine webserver in 2021; nevertheless, after being resurrected at its current URL, histology.siu.edu, this website has regained its visibility to Google searching.
 I have been extremely gratified to receive "fan mail" from around the world, expressing appreciation for the quality of this site.

-(2009b) King, D.G.Why do so many neurodevelopmental genes contain repeat-based mutable sites? (poster pdf)
+(2009b) King, D.G., Why do so many neurodevelopmental genes contain repeat-based mutable sites? (poster pdf)

 (2009a) King, D.G., and Y. Kashi Heretical DNA sequences?
 Science 326: 229-230.